taikedz/sillymod/README.md

-# sillymod
+# sillymod -  a silly mod for minetest

-A silly demonstration mod
+A silly demonstration mod, for video demo purposes.